mhm-ufz/mHM/INSTALL.md

 ===========================================
 ### Windows:
 [Cygwin](https://cygwin.com/) is an environment with a terminal that allows to compile and run programs of Unix-like systems.
-You can find further instructions to install cygwin on the webpage, aswell as instructions on how to install further dependencies after the installation.
+You can find further instructions to install cygwin on the webpage, as well as instructions on how to install further dependencies after the installation.

+After the installation of cygwin and its dependencies mHM will be installed using cygwin.
+All commands and the execution of mHM only run in that environment.

 Install cygwin by executing the cygwin setup and choose the following dependencies: